 While there’s no way for an individual to completely avoid paying taxes, there are ways to cut and reduce the amount of taxes an individual owes.
 By being proactive and engaging in tax planning, an individual can often reduce his or her tax liabilities substantially.
-It’s important to note, however, that there are creative strategies that can be employed to reduce the amount of taxes one pays and then there are those that are questionable or outright illegal.
+It’s important to note, however, that there are creative strategies that can be employed to reduce the amount of taxes one pays and then there are those that are questionable or outright illegal and you could face IRS criminal charges.

 Simply failing to file and/or pay one’s taxes is never a good idea.
 Not only is an individual likely to accrue costly fees and penalties, but he or she may also face criminal charges related to tax evasion.
 Additionally, it’s never a good idea to file or submit tax-related documents that contain false or doctored figures.
 Again, an individual who under- reports the amount of income or overestimates deductions will incur costly fines and penalties and may face charges of tax fraud.